onap/archive-aai-esr-server/docs/platform/consumedapis.rst

 Multi-Cloud
 ^^^^^^^^^^^

-ESR will call the API from Multi-Cloud to update the cloud-region infomation after put the VIM data to A&AI.
+ESR will call the API from Multi-Cloud to update the cloud-region information after put the VIM data to A&AI.

 #.
 Update VIM Info: